 Originally called a “time ball” in England back in 1829, sailors set their telescopes towards the shore.
 They knew when the ball began to descend it was officially time to adjust their watches and chronometers.
 It wasn’t until 1845 when the U.S. Naval Observatory caught on to the idea that many cities and port towns began implementing time balls.

-Since then, we’ve graduated to brighter, more gaudy and creative versions of the time-honored tradition.
-Here are five cities ringing in the New Year dropping something other than a ball.
+Since then, we’ve graduated to brighter, gaudier, and more creative versions.
+Here are five cities that took that tradition and made it unique to their local history by ringing in the New Year by dropping something other than a ball.
 (Be sure you tell us your favorite in the comments at the end!)

 For the last 16 years, locals and tourists have met in the town square to watch the giant, glittery pine cone descend from the roof of the historic Weatherford Hotel.
 Entering the ring at 6 feet and 70lbs, this pine cone looks more like an opera house chandelier.
 (No swinging allowed!)